Last Updated on

 You might feel you've outgrown Blogger, or maybe you just want some different options.
 Either way, WordPress appeals to serious bloggers for several reasons:

-- Since you can install your own plugins, functionality options are practically limitless.
+- Since you can take your pick from thousands of the best WordPress plugins to install, functionality options are practically limitless.

 - A self-hosted WordPress blog often looks more professional as there are countless customization options.